brittjs/my_star_chart/README.md

-**As a collaborative project marking the end of the Lighthouse Labs web development bootcamp this app uses koa, a Nodejs framework, and JavaScript to allow users to create a list of tasks, recieve stars for each completed task, and share their achievements with friends.
+**As a collaborative project marking the end of the Lighthouse Labs web development bootcamp this app uses koa, a Nodejs framework, and JavaScript to allow users to create a list of tasks, collect stars for each completed task, and share their achievements with friends.
 This project is still in progress.**

 quick start
 =============